Metrist-Software/product-docs/README.md

 		│   ├── tools
 		└── └── └── parts

 	When editing the included files (the “parts”), they appear to not hot-reload in `dev` mode.
 You may need to restart VitePress: `npm run dev`.
+(This is likely to be fixed by VitePress.)

 1. Sometimes (such as when VitePress tries to hot-reload your code with broken or partial syntax) the running process may stop.
 VitePress will eventually solve this, but in the meantime, start dev mode again: `npm run dev`.